StaPH-B/midwest-region/in-progress/outline.md

 - Discuss the importance of storage solutions in bioinformatics due to the large datasets commonly encountered in genomics and other biological disciplines.
 - Highlight the need for redundancy, backup, and data archiving strategies to ensure data integrity and availability.
-- On-premis vs in the cloud
+- On-premise vs in the cloud
 - Address the challenges associated with transferring large volumes of data in bioinformatics.
 - Discuss the significance of a robust network infrastructure to support data transfer, both internally within the institution/organization and externally with collaborators.
 - Mention the importance of high-speed connections and consider options like dedicated network links or data transfer services for efficient data exchange.